FAB1150/ESP32_fan_control/README.md

 * download pwm_fan_control.ino from its folder and open it with the arduino IDE
 * if you don't know how to flash to the ESP32 from Arduino IDE, follow [this][link6] tutorial to get started!
 * Wire everything up
-* set up the code
+* set up the code and flash it to the ESP32
+* you're done!

 ## Wiring
 Wiring everything up is fairly easy, as you can usually do everything on one side of the ESP32.
 Again, make sure to [check the pinout of your board][link4], as some have the 3V3 output on the other side!